eunicepoh98/mimoBotNode/README.md

 What's "done"
 + api to load data into wit
 + api for frontend
-+ able to handle search job scenario
++ able to handle search job, add work experience scenario
-+ work experience: companyname and work as

 What needs to be done
-+ shorten response timing?
-+ story flow for update work experience
-+ the rest of the work experience flow
++ integrate add work experience with database
++ testings

 ### Authentication/Security
 >[Passport](http://passportjs.org)